Sodern

-Sodern is the world leader in the development and production of star trackers, instruments that allow satellites to position themselves in space, and neutron tubes.
+Sodern is one of the world leaders in the development and production of star trackers, instruments that allow satellites to position themselves in space, and neutron tubes.

 Called a "key actor" of national defense by French minister Jean-Yves Le Drian, Sodern develops and produces the neutron sources for the French nuclear force, part of the payloads of the French military satellites dedicated to Earth observation, GPS-free positioning systems, etc.

 Franck Poirrier, CEO of Sodern, is the representative of the space equipment manufacturers within COSPACE (French Ministerial Committee of Space Coordination).

 History

 Sodern was created in 1962 in the Philips' Laboratory of Electronics and Applied Physics (LEP) to launch a first generation of external neutron sources.

 In the late sixties, Sodern began to diversify its activities towards optical and high-tech space sensors, for which it is today the global leader.
 In the early 70s, on CNES demand, Sodern realized the first European Earth sensors, sensors dedicated to the attitude control of the experimental telecommunication satellite Symphonie (satellite).

 In 1975, the European Space Agency (ESA) subcontracted the manufacturing of multiple instruments for the Spacelab.
-Sodern achieved a high-precision scoring system dedicated to readjust the inertial and to high-performance attitude measurement.
+Sodern created a high-precision system for measuring the spacecraft's attitude (orientation) and for fine-tuning its inertial reference.
 Sodern also delivered SED04 stars trackers for the Instrument Pointing System (IPS) of the Spacelab observatory.
 These sensors had a precision of 0.75 seconds of arc, thus the precision needed to see "a golf ball from a 10 km distance".

 Meanwhile, in the mid-1990s, Sodern enhanced its optical instrumentation activity dedicated to Space.